WiFi sponsor

 PLMA Utility Members Share

-In this 30-minute session you’ll hear from several of our utility members on situations that they’re currently experiencing.
-Topics may include a “problem” that needs solving, unexpected results from a pilot (good or bad), or even just a request for information.
-These 3-5 minute presentations have few slides and aspire to creating awareness and potential follow-up conversations.
+In this 30-minute session you’ll hear from a selection of PLMA utility members on situations they’re currently experiencing.
+Topics may include a “problem” that needs solving, unexpected results from a pilot (good or bad), or a request for information.
+These 3-5 minute presentations have few slides and aspire to creating awareness of utility challenges and opportunities, and potential follow-up conversations.

 4:30 - 5:00 pm